azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### How to customize attestation expiry period for controls?

-There are two methods with which attestation expiry period can be controlled using Org policy.
+There are two methods with which attestation expiry period can be controlled using org policy.

 1. Update attestation expiry period for control severity